-With the aim of nurturing more talent and expanding the game in Africa, the National Basketball Association (NBA) and the International Basketball Federation (FIBA), on Saturday, announced plans to launch the Basketball Africa League (BAL).
+With the aim of nurturing more talent and expanding the game in Africa.
+NBA league is coming to Africa in 2020 and Obama is on board.
+The National Basketball Association (NBA) and the International Basketball Federation (FIBA), on Saturday, announced plans to launch the Basketball Africa League (BAL).

 Set to commence in January 2020, the BAL will consist of twelve teams from countries across the continent including Angola, Egypt, Kenya, Morocco, Nigeria, Rwanda, Senegal, South Africa and Tunisia.